mpc-bioinformatics/CalibraCurve/README.md

 ## Installation

-You can install the development version of ProtStatsWF from [GitHub](https://github.com/) with:
+You can install the development version of CalibraCurve from [GitHub](https://github.com/) with:

 ``` r